worldbank/GOST_PublicGoods/Implementations/sri_lanka_tourism/README.md

 - Date updated: 09.07.2020

 # Summary of purpose
-This project seeks to anaylzes accessibility of tourism destinations to airports and major tourism cities in Sri Lanka.
+This project anaylzes accessibility of tourism destinations to airports and major tourism cities in Sri Lanka.
 The project uses GOSTnets, an open source python wrapper for flexible and large scale network analysis.
 The project analyzes access and provides recomendations for highest value for money of potential road rehabilitation projects.